Skip to content

 Project Files and Setup

 The example project uses Docker Compose to run two containers: an NGINX container that will act as your web application where the Redactor editor will be embedded and a Redactor container.
 The NGINX service is comprised of a simple web server (serving HTML, CSS, and JS files) and a reverse proxy for the ./proxy/redactor/ path to the backend Redactor server.
 Redactor uses session cookies to manage auth, so browsers may require a proxy to allow the auth credentials to be passed.
-Please see the file at ./config/nginx/confg.d/default.conf for the proxy configuration details.
+Please see the file at ./config/nginx/config.d/default.conf for the proxy configuration details.
 Self-signed SSL certificates are used in the example files, so accept any warnings that appear in your browser during development.

 To start the example services, extract sighthound-redactor-embedded-example.zip your computer, cd into the newly created sighthound-redactor-embedded-example folder, and type docker compose up.